Octavian Goga: Early life

-Debut in journalism
+Poetry

 In the issue of 12–24 December (no. 275, p.
-1098) the newspaper Tribuna (Sibiu) published his first poem, Atunci și acum, signed "Tavi".
-Ion Pop-Reteganul from the Revista Ilustrată (Bistrița) wrote to him at the editorial office: "You have talent, young friend, cultivate it with diligence, for you can become great.
+1098) the newspaper Tribuna (Nagyszeben) published his first poem, Atunci și acum, signed "Tavi".
+Ion Pop-Reteganul from the Revista Ilustrată (Beszterce) wrote to him at the editorial office: "You have talent, young friend, cultivate it with diligence, for you can become great.
 The good day in the morning shows itself.
 Don't neglect your student duties."
-After this encouragement, the poem Nu-i fericire pe pământ is published on half a page.
-Goga, a student at the Hungarian-language high school in Sibiu, had not yet turned seventeen.
+After this encouragement, the poem Nu-i fericire pe pământ was published on half a page.
+Goga, a student at the Hungarian-language high school in Nagyszeben, had not yet turned seventeen.

 The following poems he published in Iosif Vulcan's Revista Familia (Oradea, year XXXIV, 1898, no. 44, p.
-13, November) and in the newspapers Tribuna and Luceafărul (no. 11, 1 December 1902, no. 14 - 15, 1 August 1903) were signed, above all, also "Octavian" and then "Nic.
+13, November) and in the newspapers Tribuna and Luceafărul (no. 11, 1 December 1902, no. 14–15, 1 August 1903) were signed, above all, also "Octavian" and then "Nic.
 Otavă".
 It was not until 15 September 1903 that he signed his first poem (Sfârșit de septembrie) in Luceafărul under the name "Octavian Goga".

 On July 1, 1902, Luceafărul, a publication for national culture and political unity of the Romanians in Transylvania, appeared in Budapest, where Goga published most of his poems.
 The founding of the magazine was due to the Romanian students who were active in Budapest within the "Petru Maior" Society: Alexandru Ciura, the author of the article "In lieu de programme" in the first issue, and Goga, who said in 1933 that the title of the magazine "was related to the state of mind and literary consciousness of those times".
-Most of Goga's works included in the volume Poezii (1905) appeared in the magazine Luceafărul, in whose pages the poet established himself as a genuine literary talent.
+Most of Goga's works included in the volume Poezii (1905) appeared in the magazine Luceafărul.

-In 1904 the well-known poem Oltul appeared in Luceafărul (year III, no. 4, February 15, p.
-91-92), then in no. 7, April 10, p.
+In 1904 his poem Oltul appeared in Luceafărul (year III, no. 4, February 15, p.
+91–92), then in no. 7, April 10, p.
 151, the poem Dăscălița, signed "Nic.
 Otavă", and in 1905, the poems Plugarii, Lăutarul, Dascălul, Rugăciune, and Clăcașii.

-Critical remarks on the editorial debut

-Goga entered literary publishing with recommendations from Ilarie Chendi, Sextil Pușcariu, Nicolae Iorga, Ion Gorun, Vasile Goldiș, and Eugen Lovinescu.

-In 1905 the volume Poezii appeared in Budapest, reprinted by the publishing house "Minerva" in Bucharest in 1907. and in Sibiu in 1910.
-After this editorial debut, which became a true literary event, the poet became increasingly in the public consciousness.
-The literary critic Ion Dodu Bălan considered that Goga's volume "signifies the beginning of a new epoch for our Romanian soul", because "no one has surpassed the vigour, purity and music of our language, the richness of colours, the originality of ideas, the serenity of concepts, the candour of expressions and the healthy national background, which is concentrated in these poems".
-The poems in this volume are considered "brilliant creations" and the most valuable critics "understand the social, national and aesthetic significance of this appearance in the history of Romanian lyric".